 Cinematic Arts Supplemental Materials (Clearly title all documents)

 As part of the application process, all students looking to be considered for admission to the Interactive Entertainment program are required to submit supplemental materials to support their application.
-These supplemental materials must be submitted via USC's Supplement to the Common Application.
+These supplemental materials must be submitted via the SlideRoom Application.

-The following supplemental materials are required for admission consideration to the Interactive Entertainment BA program:
+The following supplemental materials are required for admission consideration to the Interactive Entertainment BA program.
+Please submit all written materials in PDF format.

 The Cinematic Arts personal statement is an opportunity to express your ideas about and interest in Interactive Entertainment, help us to understand your background and creative potential, and explain why you would like to study interactive media production at the School of Cinematic Arts.
 This statement will be read by the Interactive Admission Committee as a measure of creativity, self-awareness and vision.
 Your statement should give the committee a sense of your long-term goals and artistic ambitions.
 It should answer the questions: "Who are you as a person?
 What are you trying to say, using interactive media?
 Why do you want to attend the Interactive Entertainment Program?
 What are your career/professional/artistic goals?"